vigna/dsi-progress-logger-rs/README.md

 - if you pass a (mutable reference to a) [`ProgressLogger`], the progress logger will be used, without any check;
-- if you pass `Option::<ProgressLogger>::None`, no logging will be performed, and in fact the logging code should be entirely optimized away by the compiler;
+- if you pass a (mutable reference to a) `Option::<ProgressLogger>::None`, no logging will be performed, and in fact the logging code should be entirely optimized away by the compiler; the macro [`no_logging!`], which expands to  `Option::<ProgressLogger>::None`, can be used a convenient way to switch off logging;
 - if you pass an `Option<ProgressLogger>` or `Option<&mut ProgressLogger>`,
   logging will happen depending on the variant, and there will be a runtime check for each call.